 - VRC GA: The main duties of the job involve the creation of descriptive information about images for the departmental teaching and research collection.
 Includes cataloging and updating of authority files on artists, architects, museums, styles, periods, subjects, etc. Complete job description for the VRC GA position [PDF].

 - Visiting Artist/VRC GA: This position is divided between the Visiting Artist program and the Visual Resources Center.
 It helps organize and manage aspects of the Visiting Artist program, and maintains the VRC image and video collections relating to the Visiting Artist series.
 Videography skills are particularly valuable in this position, as is a background in art history.
 Complete job description for the Visiting Artist/VRC GA position [PDF].

 VRC Work-Study Positions

-The VRC offers three types of work-study jobs: 1) Visual Resources Assistant, 2) Equipment Room Assistant, and 3) Document Scanning Assistant (spring 2013 pilot).
+The VRC offers three types of work-study jobs: 1) Visual Resources Assistant, and 2) Equipment Room Assistant.
 We advertise vacancies with Student Employment — their job postings are accessible through the Student Employment channel in the myCUinfo portal.
 These positions are limited to students with work-study awards through financial aid.
-They are not restricted to Art and Art History majors, but having this interest and experience is desirable, and the jobs do provide students working in these and related disciplines a great opportunity to work with and learn about art, images, imaging, or equipment for use in creative work, documentation, and teaching.
+They are not restricted to Art and Art History majors, but having this interest and experience is desirable, and the jobs provide students working in these and related disciplines a great opportunity to work with and learn about art, images, imaging, or equipment for use in creative work, documentation, and teaching.

 - Job description and application instructions for: Visual Resources Assistant position [PDF]